 {\it Why is it called the LP-basis?} Note that our specially designed basis functions vary naturally according to data type unlike the fixed Fourier and wavelet bases as shown in Figure \ref{fig:score}.
 Note an interesting similarity of the shapes of LP score functions and shifted Legendre Polynomials for the {\it continuous} feature \texttt{price\_usd}.
-In fact, as the number of atoms (\# distinct values) of a random variable $A(X) \rightarrow \infty $ (moving from discrete to continuous data type) the shape converges to the smooth Legendre Polynomials.
-To emphasize this universal limiting shape we call it {\bf L}egendre-{\bf P}olynomial-like ({\bf LP}) orthogonal basis.
-For any general $X$, LP-polynomials are piecewise-constant orthonormal functions over $[0,1]$ as shown in Figure \ref{fig:score}.
-This data-driven property makes the LP transformation uniquely advantageous in constructing a generic algorithmic framework to tackle the mixed-data problem. .5em \textit{Constructing Measures by LP Inner Product}.
-Define the two-sample LP statistic for variable selection of a \textit{mixed random} variable $X$ (either continuous or discrete) based on our specially designed score functions \beq \LP[j;X,Y]\,=\,\Cor[T_j(X;X),Y]\,=\,\Ex[T_j(X;X)T_1(Y;Y)]. \eeq To prove the second equality of Equation \eqref{eq:LPm} (which expresses our variable selection statistic as LP-inner product measure) verify the following for $Y$ binary
+In fact, as the number of distinct values of a random variable $A(X) \rightarrow \infty $ (moving from discrete to continuous data type), the shape converges to smooth Legendre Polynomials.
+To emphasize this universal limiting shape, we call it an {\bf L}egendre-{\bf P}olynomial-like ({\bf LP}) orthogonal basis.
+For any general $X$, LP-polynomials are piecewise-constant orthonormal functions over $[0,1]$, as shown in Figure \ref{fig:score}.
+This data-driven property makes the LP transformation uniquely advantageous in constructing a generic algorithmic framework to tackle the mixed data problem.

+\textit{Constructing Measures by LP Inner Product}.
+Define the two-sample LP statistic for variable selection of a \textit{mixed random} variable $X$ (either continuous or discrete) based on our specially designed score functions